gabrielecola/BayesianApproach_CO2/BayesianApproach_CO2.md

 ##### 5.1.1 MODEL DIAGNOSTIC

-$Summary \ info$ \
+**Summary  info**
-- mean: the point estimate for the parameter \
+- mean: the point estimate for the parameter
 - sd: standard error for the point estimate

-$Quick \ Diagnostic$ \
+**Quick Diagnostic**

--$\textbf{mean_PPD}$: mean(sample average) of the posterior predictive distribution (hopefully on par with the mean of the target variable (cO2-emission),if it is plausible then is a probable sign that our model is good in general)
+- **mean_PPD**: mean(sample average) of the posterior predictive distribution (hopefully on par with the mean of the target variable (cO2-emission),if it is plausible then is a probable sign that our model is good in general)

-$\textbf{Monte Carlo Standard Error}$: The standard error of the mean of the posterior draws.
+- **Monte Carlo Standard Error**: The standard error of the mean of the posterior draws.
 Want mcse than 10% of the posterior standard deviation.

-$\textbf{n_eff}$(The effective sample size): is an estimate of the effective number of independent draws from the posterior distribution of the estimand of interest.
+- **n_eff**(The effective sample size): is an estimate of the effective number of independent draws from the posterior distribution of the estimand of interest.
 Because the draws within a chain are not independent if there is autocorrelation, the effective sample size will be smaller than the total number of iterations.
 Should be greater than 10% of max.

 $$ESS=\frac{G}{1+2\sum_{g=1}^G ACF_{g}}$$